gpapagiannis/sinkhorn-imitation/README.md

 ## Steps to perform imitation learning (Example)
-In this example the steps to perform imitation learning using SIL for the Ant-v2 environment with 16 expert  trajectories is shown.
-The same exact process can be repeated for any environment to perform imitation and any algorithm between AIRL, GAIL and SIL (including the ablation study)
+This example shows the steps to perform imitation learning using SIL for the Ant-v2 environment with 16 expert trajectories.
+The same process can be repeated for other experiments (Hopper-v2, Walker2d-v2, HalfCheetah-v2 and Humanoid-v2) and algorithms (GAIL and AIRL)

 ### Step 1: Train RL agent to obtain expert performance